Funsho-Agboola/Machine-Learning-Regression-Models/README.md

 - learn the relationship of different datasets and
 - evaluating how well they have come to learn the data

+### And we have calculated the R-square score for each to see the Model that best fits the Data

 ## List of Datasets the Models trained on:
 - 50_Startups.csv
 - Position_Salaries.csv